Key Points

 Additionally, this is part of what Carl Sagan called "The Great Demotions": the perception by some that as Science discovers the size and age of the Universe, Earth, and Life, that we seem more insignificant:

 So why should we matter that some people fail to accept real things for personal reasons?
 What is the harm?
 In and of itself, that's all well and good.
 But part of the problem is that failure to think critically on one issue is generally linked with failure to think critically in most issues.
 In other words, pseudosciences tend to travel in packs.
-So those who reject evolution also tend to reject the reality of climate change, a phenomenon which effects all of us and which requires voting citizens to act:
+So those who reject evolution also tend to reject the reality of climate change, a phenomenon which effects all of us and which requires voting citizens to act.

 Basically, once you accept that an ideology trumps evidence in one sphere, it becomes difficult to use your critical faculties in others.
 So the harm in rejecting well-supported discoveries like the antiquity of the Earth and the evolution of Life makes one susceptible to accepting untrue ideas, which will result in faulty decision making.

+Some fossils obviously ARE commodities: coal, petroleum, chalk, diatomite, etc. And as such they are commercially bought and sold.
 But what about the sort of fossils that this course focused on: the body and trace fossils of organisms as object?

 In order to look into this, we need to consider the different types of people who search for fossils, and their motivations.